 In fact, we strongly advise that you DON'T buy a model until you have had a few introductory flights.
 Some aircraft are significantly more difficult to fly than others, even if, at first glance they may appear similar.
 A three second flight followed by three hours rebuilding the model can be slightly disheartening and is best avoided whenever possible!

 Should you decide to join the club we will continue to offer you flying time on an instructor’s model aircraft whilst you decide which model to buy.
 Attending some of our twice weekly club flying sessions is a great way to see what’s available, get some ideas and to meet our members.
 You may even pick up a suitable second hand bargain in the process!

 Before flying your own model you will need a Civil Aviation Authority Operator Identification number and to be a member of the British Model Flying Association, our national body, total cost around £50 and we will be happy to help you apply.
-The BMFA offers a host of support to members and most importantly 3rd party insurance, just in case you crash into something expensive!
+The BMFA offers a host of support to members but most importantly, third party insurance, just in case you crash into something expensive!
 Accidents are very rare but HDMAC tries hard to be a good neighbour so our club rules require everyone to have BMFA insurance before flying solo.
 The CAA Operator I.D. is a legal requirement linked to the Drone & Model Aircraft Registration & Education Scheme which became law in November 2019 and applies to the owner of any radio controlled model weighing more than 250 grams.

 HDMAC is affiliated to the British Model Flying Association (BMFA) and as a result all of the training we offer meets current international standards and is based on the BMFA's fixed wing "A Flying Start" scheme.
 This ensures beginners learn to fly using a structured and well proven methodology in an enjoyable and safe environment.
 Furthermore, if you do decide to take any flight tests, then the competency certificates you receive will be recognised by flying clubs throughout Europe.